 One of my favorite ways to share the Easter story with my girls is through a set of Family Life Resurrection Eggs that my mom gave us when our oldest was just a toddler.
 This set has been well-loved, and at this point, it has quite a few broken eggs and missing parts, so this year I decided to make a brand new set!

 If you’ve never seen resurrection eggs, they look like a simple set of plastic Easter eggs in various colors.
 But inside each egg is a symbol of the Easter story — a donkey for Jesus’ triumphal entry into Jerusalem, a die to represent the soldiers casting lots for Jesus’ clothes, etc.

 The beauty of the set is that kids get so excited to see what’s in each egg, and it’s truly an interactive and concrete way to talk about things that are hard for them to wrap their minds around otherwise.
-You can also make some tasty egg recipes with budget friendly utensils and cookware from kitchen ultimate to celebrate Easter with bliss all around.
+You can also make some tasty meal replacement shakes for Easter from Shakes Lab or tasty egg recipes with budget friendly utensils and cookware from kitchen ultimate to celebrate Easter with bliss all around.

 What I really love is that although we really only do them together as a family around Easter, the girls will occasionally grab the set to play with during quiet time, and those symbols remind them of the story as they’re playing.

 Making your own set is actually really simple, and it’s not too late to make one for Holy Week!

 - 12 plastic eggs